-- For BL8 (Fixed by MRS and on-the-fly): Rising clock edge 4 clock cycles after WL. - For BC4 (on-the-fly): Rising clock edge 4 clock cycles after WL. - For BC4 (fixed by MRS): Rising clock edge 2 clock cycles after WL. - Note 2.
-A separate timing parameter will cover the delay from write to read when CRC and DM are simultaneously enabled. - Note 3.
-Commands requiring a locked DLL are: Read (and RAP) and synchronous ODT commands. - Note 4. twn is defined in ns, for calculation of twnppen it is necessary to round up twn/tck to the next integer. - Note 5.
-WR in clock cycles as programmed in MR0. - Note 6. trefi depends on Toper. - Note 7.
-CKE is allowed to be registered low while operations such as row activation, precharge, autoprecharge or refresh are in progress, but power-down IDD spec will not be applied until finishing those operations. - Note 8.
-For these parameters, the DDR4 SDRAM device supports tnparam[nCK]=RU{tparam[ns]/tck(avg)[ns]}, which is in clock cycles assuming all input clock jitter specifications are satisfied. - Note 9.
-When CRC and DM are both enabled, twr_crc_dm is used in place of tWR. - Note 10.
-When CRC and DM are both enabled twTR_S_CRC_DM is used in place of twTR_s. - Note 11.
-When CRC and DM are both enabled twrr_L_crc_DM is used in place of twrr_L. - Note 12.
-The max values are system dependent. - Note 13.
+- For BL8 (Fixed by MRS and on-the-fly) : Rising clock edge 4 clock cycles after WL.

+- For BC4 (on-the-fly) : Rising clock edge 4 clock cycles after WL.

+For BC4 (fixed by MRS) : Rising clock edge 2 clock cycles after WL.

+Note 2.
+A separate timing parameter will cover the delay from write to read when CRC and DM are simultaneously enabled.

+Note 3.
+Commands requiring a locked DLL are: Read (and RAP) and synchronous ODT commands.

+Note 4. twn is defined in ns, for calculation of twnpden it is necessary to round up twn/tck to the next integer.

+Note 5.
+WR in clock cycles as programmed in MR0.

+Note 6. tREFI depends on TOPER.

+Note 7.
+CKE is allowed to be registered low while operations such as row activation, precharge, autoprecharge or refresh are in progress, but power-down IDD spec will not be applied until finishing those operations.

+Note 8.
+For these parameters, the DDR4 SDRAM device supports tnPARAM[nCK]=RU{tPARAM[ns]/tck(avg)[ns]}, which is in clock cycles assuming all input clock jitter specifications are satisfied.

+Note 9.
+When CRC and DM are both enabled, twR\CRC\DM is used in place of tWR.

+Note 10.
+When CRC and DM are both enabled twTR\S\CRC\DM is used in place of twTR\S.

+Note 11.
+When CRC and DM are both enabled twTR\L\CRC\DM is used in place of twTR\L.

+Note 12.
+The max values are system dependent.

+Note 13.
 DQ to DQS total timing per group where the total includes the sum of deterministic and random timing terms for a specified BER.
-BER spec and measurement method are TBD. - Note 14.
+BER spec and measurement method are TBD.

+Note 14.
 The deterministic component of the total timing.
-Measurement method TBD. - Note 15.
+Measurement method TBD.

+Note 15.
 DQ to DQ static offset relative to strobe per group.
-Measurement method TBD. - Note 16.
-This parameter will be characterized and guaranteed by design. - Note 17.
-When the device is operated with the input clock jitter, this parameter needs to be derated by the actual tJIT(per)total of the input clock.
+Measurement method TBD.

+Note 16.
+This parameter will be characterized and guaranteed by design.